Joomla Component Development Tutorial Step by Step

 Joomla component development refers to the process of creating custom extensions that add new and specific functionality to a Joomla-powered website.
 Components are major units in Joomla, and they enable developers to extend the CMS’s core features by implementing custom applications, tools, or content types.

 A Joomla component is a major extension in the Joomla content management system (CMS) that adds specific functionality or features to a website.
 Components are the most significant units in Joomla and can be accessed through the main menu.
-They are typically more complex than modules and plugins, as they often involve multiple views, database interactions, and user interfaces.
+They are typically more complex than modules and plugins, often involving multiple views, database interactions, and user interfaces.

 Here is a step-by-step guide to Joomla component development:

 1. Functionality: Components are designed to perform specific tasks or provide distinct features.
-Examples of components include a blog system, e-commerce platform, forum, events calendar, or a custom application.
+Components include a blog system, an e-commerce platform, a forum, an event calendar, or a custom application.

 2. MVC Architecture: Joomla components follow the Model-View-Controller (MVC) architectural pattern.
 Components are structured using this pattern, where the model manages data and database interactions, the view handles the presentation and user interface, and the controller manages user actions and interactions.